 1. Scale it down.

-Above: To accommodate the little living space at Harbour Cottage in Maine, every piece of furniture—even the woodstove—has been scaled back.
+Above: To accommodate the little living space at Harbor Cottage in Maine, every piece of furniture—even the woodstove—has been scaled back.
 Picture taken from A Cottage Reborn in Coastal Maine by Justine Hand.

 Everything about tiny space furniture is about proportions.
 Simply simply, an item is too huge if it bumps up against the room’s edges, either vertically or horizontally.
 Always allow some space between the sides of your furniture and the walls to give the impression that the space is larger.
 (A bed is the one exception; a queen put between two walls, for example, makes a comfortable sleeping cave.)